Shotacon: Origins

-The term "shotacon" is a Japanese contraction of Shōtarō complex (正太郎コンプレックス, Shōtarō konpurekkusu), a reference to the young male character Shōtarō (正太郎) from Tetsujin 28-go.
-In the anime and manga series, Shōtarō is a bold, self-assertive detective who frequently outwits his adversaries and helps to solve cases.
-Throughout the series, Shōtarō develops close friends within the world.
-His bishōnen cuteness embodied and formed the term "shotacon", putting a name to an old sexual subculture.
-The word shotacon itself was coined in the magazine Fan Road in 1981.

-Where the shotacon concept developed is hard to pinpoint, but some of its earliest roots are in reader responses to detective series written by Edogawa Rampo.
+Where the concept developed is hard to pinpoint, but some of its earliest roots are in reader responses to detective series written by Edogawa Rampo.
 In his works, a character named Yoshio Kobayashi of "Shōnentanteidan" (Junior Detective Group, similar to the Baker Street Irregulars of Sherlock Holmes) forms a deep dependency with adult protagonist Kogoro Akechi.
 Kobayashi, a beautiful teenager, constantly concerns himself with Kogoro's cases and well-being, and for a time moves in with the unmarried man.
-This nonsexual but intimate adult-boy relationship in part inspired the evolution of the shotacon community.
+This nonsexual but intimate adult-boy relationship, in part, inspired the evolution of the shotacon community.

 Tamaki Saitō writes that although the modern shotacon audience has a roughly even split between males and females, the genre is rumored to have roots in early 1980s dōjinshi as an offshoot of yaoi.
 Saitō suggests that shotacon was adopted by male readers who were influenced by lolicon; thus, he claims "shota texts by female yaoi authors are structurally identical to yaoi texts, while shota by male otaku clearly position these little boys as young girls with penises".
 Kaoru Nagayama writes that the 1995 manga anthology U.C.
 BOYS: Under Cover Boys started a boom in commercial shotacon in the second half of the 1990s.
 During this time, male-oriented shotacon emerged and mixed with female-oriented shotacon: "the situation was such that shota works targeting women, men and a combination of both were all in close proximity."
 The boom collapsed at the end of the 1990s, but male-targeted shotacon saw a small resurgence starting in 2002.